 Do your eyes start to glaze over when you hear phrases like “download speed” and “network coverage”.
 Yeah, me too.

 Here’s the reality with Mint Mobile: Mint Mobile plans are low-cost.
-But, when it comes to performance, Mint Mobile coverage runs on the T-Mobile network and generally has high marks.
+When it comes to performance, Mint Mobile coverage runs on the T-Mobile network and generally has high marks.

 That said, how does Mint Mobile coverage really measure up to the competition?